 From buildings to parking lots and grounds, our landscape incorporates innovative and natural structures aimed at reducing the impact of our impervious surfaces.
 Our built and green stormwater system aims to reduce the amount of stormwater that reaches the stream directly, and slow and cool the stormwater that does make its way to the stream.

-LSC’s landscape incorporates multiple rain gardens aimed at catching and filtering large amounts of water from spring melt and heavy rains.
-This water often contains large amounts of sediment or pollutants.
-Rain gardens are designed to be maintenance free after a couple of years when plant roots establish.
+LSC’s Landscape Plan incorporates many vegetated swales and gardens aimed at catching and filtering large amounts of water from spring melt and heavy rains.
+This water often contains large amounts of sediment and pollutants.

 The main campus has installed three major rain garden systems.
-In 2006, the first rain garden near the west parking lot was a cooperative effort between the college and the South St. Louis County Soil and Water Conservation District.
+The first rain garden near the west parking lot was a collaborative effort between the college and the South St. Louis County Soil and Water Conservation District (SWCD) in 2006.
 In 2007, the second garden was constructed with the Student Services Building addition.
 The primary purpose of this garden is to capture hillside runoff from the north side of the building through an under-building tunnel.
 The largest and most recent bio-swale system was completed in 2011 with the Health and Science Building.

 Space for vegetated stormwater structures are not always possible or practical where transportation structures like parking lots and roads are necessary.
 With a complete restructuring of the main parking lot in 2012, a creative solution to reduce runoff now directs stormwater to an underground stormwater detention system.
 Find pictures and learn more about LSC’s alternative landscape solutions on the Sustainability Council blog.